Pornography addiction - is it socially acceptable?

 Where's the harm.
 Don't worry, even if you do get in too deep - gamble aware advertises on TV.

 Watching popular music and the videos which accompany are next on the list of things that are socially acceptable to do.

 Mainstream TV (freeview) has several channels of music and videos filled with gyrating women (and men) wearing very little clothing and leaving very little to the imagination.

 Watching this is socially acceptable for men, women, boys and girls of all ages.

 Go to a wedding and their will be similar amounts of bare arms and shoulders on show.

 So, with all these things being socially accepted by nations, communities and families, are we becoming immune to things that were once thought of as dangerous.

-What does all this mean and why should you care?
+What does all this talk of pornography addiction mean and why should you care?

 If you are a business owner, there is a LOT to learn from an industry that makes three times more money than google, apple and facebook PUT TOGETHER.
 It's an industry which people are reluctant to talk about.
 It is an industry which is one of the most competitive out there.